 The General Fund is the chief operating fund of the City.
 As a measure of liquidity, both the sum of assigned and unassigned fund balances and total fund balance can be compared to total fund expenditures.
 As of the end of the fiscal year, assigned and unassigned fund balances totaled \$1.12 billion while total fund balance reached \$1.43 billion.
 Combined assigned and unassigned fund balances represent 33.7 percent of total expenditures, while total fund balance represents 43.0 percent of total expenditures.
-For the year, the General Fund's total revenues exceeded expenditures by \$1.03 billion.
-Overall, the significant growth in revenues, particularly in property taxes, business taxes, sales and uses tax and charges for services were offset by an increased rate of expenditure growth due to growing demand for services and personnel costs across City functions and resulted in an increased fund balance this fiscal year.
+For the year, the General Fund's total revenues exceeded expenditures by \$1.03 billion, before transfers and other items of \$748.4 million, resulting in total fund balance increasing by \$284.0 million.
+Overall, the significant growth in revenues, particularly in property taxes, business taxes, sales and uses tax and charges for services were offset by an increased rate of expenditure growth due to growing devar.